NinjaBearStudioTech/Documentation/Writerside/topics/inventory/fragments/inv_equipment_fragment.md

 > The abilities should always be granted as **default** abilities to your character, as they should be available when
 > the appropriate Gameplay Events are triggered.
 {style="note"}

+## Animation Notify

+In conjunction with the **Gameplay Abilities**, you can use the **Send Equipment Event** Animation Notify, to trigger certain gameplay events, such as effectively changing an item's state.